layer-3/docs/docs/legacy/business/token-utility.md

 ### **Token Usage**[**​**](https://www.yellow.org/docs/litepaper/yellow-token#token-usage)

-$YELLOW tokens should be locked on the account to have the ability to open trading channels with other brokers.
+$YELLOW tokens must be locked to access the state-channel infrastructure and become a participant in the Yellow Network.

-The node software is open-source; however, you need to lock $YELLOW tokens to become an exchange broker in Yellow Network.
+The node software is open-source; however, you need to lock $YELLOW tokens to become an exchange broker or application in Yellow Network.

-* Launch an application on supported hardware and give it a name;
+## Participant Registry and Collateral

+A **central registry and vault contract** is used for participants to register and lock $YELLOW tokens.

+### Minimum Requirements
+- There is a **minimum amount** required to become a visible licensed broker or application on the network, but there is **no maximum**.
+- The amount applications are ready to put at stake should increase trust in their correct behavior.
-* Lock 250,000 $YELLOW tokens to activate 4 peer-to-peer trading channels;
+- Lock 250,000 $YELLOW tokens to activate 4 broker-to-broker trading channels
-* Stake collateral to be able to exchange between brokers;
+- Stake collateral to be able to exchange between brokers
-* Access shared order book liquidity of connected peers.
+- Access shared order book liquidity of connected peers

+### Registry Information

+The registry serves as a **reputation database** for participants, recording key information such as:
+- Trading volume
+- Disputes lost (recorded on-chain)
+- Amount of capital locked
+- Public key registration
+- Reputation scores

+All participants should have registered their public key and locked $YELLOW tokens before accessing the layer-3 infrastructure.

 ### Yellow Token Characteristics